knowthelist/knowthelist/README.md

 Knowthelist the awesome party music player

+- Easy to use for all party guests
 - Quick search for tracks in collection
 - Two players with separate playlists
 - Mixer with fader, 3 channel EQ and gain